fedbiomed/fedbiomed/docs/user-guide/advanced-optimization.md

 <a name="federated-learning-algorithms-table" ></a>

-Below we have gathered some of the most well known algorithms in Federated Learning in the following table:
+Below we have gathered some of the most well known algorithms in Federated Learning in the following table (as a reminder, `Node Optimizer` must e defined in the `TrainingPlan`, whereas `Researcher Optimizer` in the `Experiment` object):

 | Federated Learning Algorithm                                       	| Node Optimizer                                             	| Researcher Optimizer                                     	| Aggregator   	|
 |--------------------------------------------------------------------	|------------------------------------------------------------	|----------------------------------------------------------	|--------------	|